 The original Chemex filters are easy to use.

-As I mentioned earlier, you will have to rinse with the hot water the brown filters a bit more to avoid the paper taste.
+As I mentioned earlier, you will have to rinse with the hot water the brown filters a bit more thoroughly to avoid the paper flavors.

 I personally prefer them, as I always go for a natural version, no matter the product I buy.

-Note that the originals were not manufactured to be reused, but with a little effort on your part, it can be done.
+Note that the originals were not manufactured to be reused, but with a little effort on your part, this can be done.

 I discuss this further a bit later in this article.